There are so many days out in Wales to enjoy on a family holiday that it can be difficult to choose the best things to do to suit the whole family.

 Other castles in Wales that are good for kids:

 - Beaumaris Castle

 - Conwy Castle

-This award-winning attraction is a popular day out in South Wales – it has successfully combined history and fun to create a day out that every member of the family will enjoy.
+This award-winning attraction is a popular day out and one of the best places to visit in South Wales for families – it has successfully combined history and fun to create a day out that every member of the family will enjoy.
 Families will gain an insight into life as a caveman, see over 200 life-sized dinosaur models, meet the animals in the Shire Horse Centre, visit the fossil house, step back into a 700BC Iron Age Farm and let off steam in the undercover playgrounds.
 With state-of-the-art interactive technology, youngsters can learn and have fun all at the same time.

 - St Fagans National History Museum

 Horse riding in the Brecon Beacons

 There are many ways to explore the beautiful mountains, waterfalls and castles of the Brecon Beacons but as a fun alternative to walking and cycling, why not take to horseback?
 With over 600 miles of bridle paths and tracks and acres of moors and fields to explore, you can ride together all day, stopping only for leisurely pub lunches or peaceful picnics while your trusty steed grazes nearby.
 Pony-loving children will be in their element while those that are new to horse riding will love the new experience.
 Add this to your list of family days out in Wales and create special memories together.